Shakierguide707/Valorant-Triggerbot/README.md

 Only contact me if there is a real problem with the bot.
 Do not contact me if there is a problem with Java!

-In case you get an error when you start the program (with: Java(TM) Platform SE binary), download this Java version https://www.techspot.com/downloads/7407-java-se-16.html
+Error when you start the program (with: Java(TM) Platform SE binary), download this Java version https://www.techspot.com/downloads/7407-java-se-16.html

 I am not responsible for the unlikely event of a ban!